 Philadelphia is experiencing a hotel expansion and room supply in Center City is expected to increase 15 percent by 2019.
-The newest hotel to open is the Cambria Hotel Philadelphia Downtown, located on the Avenue of the Arts.
+The newest hotel to open is the Fairfield Inn and Suites, located in the Washington Square West neighborhood.

 Philadelphia was cited in 2017 by Redfin as one of the top most walkable cities in the U.S. and most hotels are within walking distance to all of the city’s most popular attractions.

 • Fairfield Inn and Suites Philadelphia Downtown Center City is located in the Washington Square West neighborhood in the former Parker-Spruce Hotel (built in 1925), 261 S. 13th Street.
 The 119-roomed hotel offers free Wi-Fi, ample work spaces and complimentary breakfast, pool, fitness center, 840 square feet of event space, and a bistro.

 • Cambria Hotel Philadelphia Downtown, at 219 S. Broad Street, features 15 floors with 222 rooms, a rooftop restaurant and bar (the only rooftop restaurant and bar on Broad Street).
 The hotel also has art by Philadelphia-based artist and illustrator Hawk Krall, over 1,700 square feet of multi-function meeting space, a business center, and a state-of-the-art fitness center.